 Commercial airline accidents are luckily quite rare in America, especially compared to incidents such as car crashes.
 Yet around the globe, victims of commercial airline accidents continue to crop up.
 Recent accidents such as the 2013 Asiana Airlines crash in San Francisco, the 2016 American Airlines crash in Chicago, and the 2017 crash of a U.S. Marine Corps aircraft in Mississippi show that people still sustain injuries and die in airline accidents each year.

-The lawyers at Panish Shea & Boyle are uniquely qualified to handle these cases, as we’ve successfully represented commercial airline accident victims in the past.
+The lawyers at Panish Shea & Boyle are uniquely qualified to handle these commercial airline cases, as we’ve successfully represented commercial aviation accident victims in the past.
 We secured a substantial settlement for the victims and families of victims on Alaska Airlines Flight 261, which crashed in the ocean near California’s coastline in 2000 and killed 88 people.
 Our team is prepared to help you take on major commercial airlines for mechanical failures, pilot incompetence, and other negligence-related crash causes.

 What Causes Commercial Airline Accidents?